 - Governance and leadership—OM–FVP Executive and Operations meetings, statewide meetings and partnerships, finance management, funding, involvement of people with lived experience of family violence in OM–FVP planning and action.

-- Collaborative Working Groups—The foremost implementation approach we will use to address the identified priorities will be the establishment and support of OM–FVP Collaborative Working Groups (Executive and Operations Committee).
-These groups will meet regularly and develop annual action plans to address regional priorities.
+- Collaborative Working Groups—The foremost implementation approach used by UHPCP to address the identified priorities was the establishment and support of OM–FVP Collaborative Working Groups (Executive and Operations Committee).
+These groups met regularly and developed annual action plans to address regional priorities.

 The Victorian Government is supporting more women and children to escape family violence with the rollout of the Orange Door network as they continue to implement all the recommendations of the Royal Commission into Family Violence.